vidbina/vidbina.github.io/_posts/2014-10-6-trekking-through-the-aws-jungle.markdown

 layout: post
 title:  Trekking Through The Amazon Like a Commando
 since:  2014-10-06 07:54
-date:   2014-10-06
+date:   2014-10-14 11:46
-type: tools
+type: cloud
 category: web
 tags:
  - infrastructure
+ - cloud
  - paas
  - aws
  - web
  - devops
+ - tools
 mathjax: true
-description: AWS rocks but
+description: AWS rocks but because of the many services being offered it may feel like a impenetrable jungle at a first glance.
+This is my take on navigating that jungle using the CLI as my machete.
 ---
-Because I am somewhat of a termrat, I prefer to have CLI's to do everything because it makes scripting so much easier.
+Because I am somewhat of a term hermit, I prefer to have CLI's to do everything because it makes scripting so much easier.

-Amazon offers control over the AWS through their [CLI][installing-awscli].
+Amazon offers control over AWS {{ ":cloud:" | emojify }} through their [CLI][installing-awscli] that is what this post is all about.

 ## Setup
 This section will cover some of the steps I took to get the AWS CLI running on